Sirius-sxy/Sirius-sxy.github.io/_publications/paper4.md

 ![](../images/Miresga_Arch.jpg)

-For more details, please refer to our paper and the GitHub repository.
-To run Miresga, follow the instructions in the GitHub repository.
-If you have any questions, feel free to open an issue in the repository or send us an email to shixiaoy20@gmail.com.
+For more details, please refer to [our paper](https://sirius-sxy.github.io/files/paper4.pdf) and the [GitHub repository](https://github.com/THUNAME/Miresga).
+To run Miresga, please follow the instructions in the GitHub repository.
+If you have any questions, feel free to open an issue in the repository or send us an email to [shixiaoy20@gmail.com](shixiaoyi20@gmail.com).
 We will address them as soon as possible.

 # III.
 Third-Party Dependencies